iamdefinitelyahuman/nftoken/README.md

 The upper bound cost to mint is `~500,000` gas.
 This mints `2^64-2` tokens - the maximum `totalSupply` for the contract.

 The upper bound gas cost to transfer a single range is `~86,000` gas for the first range, and `~38,000` for each additional range.
-With a maximally framented token range, transferring one hundred tokens with a single token per range will cost `~39,000` gas per token.
+With a maximally fragmented token range, transferring one hundred tokens with a single token per range will cost `~39,000` gas per token.

 However, **transfer costs remain consistent regardless of the size of the range**.
-This means the absolute lower bound cost, transfering `2^64-2` tokens as a single range, is `~0.00000000145` gas per token.
+This means the absolute lower bound cost, transferring `2^64-2` tokens as a single range, is `~0.00000000145` gas per token.
 A more reasonable lower bound, transferring one hundred tokens within a single range, costs `~860` gas per token.

 The contract will merge ranges whenever possible, however fragmentation is inevitable and over time transfer costs are expected to increase.
 There are likely further optimizations that can be performed on this code to decrease costs and reduce the rate of fragmentation.
 If you have any ideas, [I would love to hear from you](mailto:b.hauser@zerolaw.tech).